mathiasbynens/quoted-printable/README.md

 # quoted-printable [![Build status](https://travis-ci.org/mathiasbynens/quoted-printable.svg?branch=master)](https://travis-ci.org/mathiasbynens/quoted-printable) [![Dependency status](https://gemnasium.com/mathiasbynens/quoted-printable.svg)](https://gemnasium.com/mathiasbynens/quoted-printable)

-_quoted-printable_ is a JavaScript implementation of [the `Quoted-Printable` content transfer encoding as defined by RFC 2045](http://tools.ietf.org/html/rfc2045#section-6.7), using UTF-8 for any non-ASCII symbols.
+_quoted-printable_ is a character encoding–agnostic JavaScript implementation of [the `Quoted-Printable` content transfer encoding as defined by RFC 2045](http://tools.ietf.org/html/rfc2045#section-6.7).
 It can be used to encode plaintext to its `Quoted-Printable` encoding, or the other way around (i.e. decoding).
-[Here’s an online demo.](http://mothereff.in/quoted-printable)
+[Here’s an online demo using the UTF-8 character encoding.](http://mothereff.in/quoted-printable)

 ## Installation